superdaminou/ProjetProg/README.txt

 # Programming Project 2048

+/!\ SDL2 is required to play with graphic mode /!\

 I. Files includes with this project

 - README.txt				This file
 - CMakeLists.txt			Used to build this project, must be in each (sub)directory of the project
 - play.c					Play implementation (main, display, auto_play)
+- playGraph.c				Play with graphic interface implementation

 grid						Directory
 |- CMakeLists.txt